helene-nguyen/app-authme/README.md

 ## Introduction

-Create an authentication system using NodeJS & Express for Server ReactJS for front
+Create an authentication system using :

+- NodeJS & Express for Server
+- ReactJS for front
+- MongoDB for NoSQL Database

 Start the project, WIP